dusty-nv/jetson-inference/docs/pytorch-plants.md

 ## Processing Images with TensorRT

-To process some test images, like before we'll use the extended command-line parameters to `imagenet-console` to load our customized ResNet-18 model that we re-trained above.
+To classify some test images, like before we'll use the extended command-line parameters to `imagenet-console` to load our customized ResNet-18 model that we re-trained above.
 To run these commands, the working directory of your terminal should still be:  `jetson-inference/python/training/imagenet/`

 ```bash
 DATASET=~/datasets/PlantCLEF_Subset